 “Our State, Our Work” and Activating Youth Employment

-In practical terms, course participants will provide assistance to the collaborative teams in such areas as fact-finding efforts, connecting county projects to UNC’s on-campus knowledge and resources, and facilitating cross-project information sharing, and be available for other support depending on project needs.
+In practical terms, course participants provide assistance to the collaborative teams in such areas as fact-finding efforts, connecting county projects to UNC’s on-campus knowledge and resources, and facilitating cross-project information sharing.

 Academically, the course provides a way to learn more about the issues of youth employment, young adult aspirations, and post-covid cultures of work, learning and careers and to put various research skills to use.
 Guided by faculty who are experienced in engaged research, students learn how to adapt social science methods to align with community purposes.
 In addition, the course provides opportunities for students to reflect on their work and offer strategies to students for translating their skills and experience for their next career steps.